jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

   * If you are doing a tradition paper research, you might look into something like Papership, Mendeley, EndNote, etc.

 ---

+## Submit an file upload assignment to Carmen

+**Tools**: (Canvas -->) *App* --> Canvas

+* Remember: you can annotate PDF directly in the Canvas app
+* From the app with which you are working on/storing your submission:
+  * Use the share sheet to "Copy to Canvas"
+  * Open the assignment in Canvas
+  * Under Submission > Turn In, find your submission
+  * Lastly, remember to submit!

+---

+## Take a quiz/exam in Carmen

+**Tool**: Canvas

+* You can take the majority of quizzes in the Canvas app
+* If a quiz is not compatible with the app, it will prompt you to take it using a browser
+* **Before you start a quiz, make sure that you have reliable internet connection**
+  * You can resume an unsubmitted attempt as long as time isn't up
+  * The app will prompt you if you try to submit without answering all questions

+---

+## Before we move on from the Canvas app ...
+"We know what you did/didn't do in Carmen."

+*hint hint, nudge nudge*

+* Double-check if you actually submitted your an assignment, quiz, or discussion comment!
+  * You can also confirm this on the Grades page
+* Unless you know what you're doing, don't completely turn off emails from Carmen
+  * If you miss a notification as a result, well ... whose fault is that?

+---

+## Check your grades, bus routes etc.

+**Tool**: Ohio State app

+* **Campus** tab: points of interest, services of interest, parking garage availability, etc.
+* **Log In/My OSU** tab: class schedule, manage BuckID, see grades, configure wifi/BuckeyeMail/notifications, etc..
+* **Buses** tab: routes and real-time bus location updates

+---

+## Post-Survey in Top Hat

+---

+## Questions?

+---